 - No changes to the Chargify billing engine.

-- Even though the screens for Statements and Transactions have been removed in favor of the Invoices screen, the APIs for Statements and Transactions remain unchanged to support your existing API integration.
+- Even though the screens for Statements and Transactions have been removed in favor of the invoices view, the APIs for statements and transactions remain unchanged to support your existing API integration.

 - Subscription management (upgrades/downgrades/cancellation/dunning) remain the same.

-We’re rolling out Relationship Invoicing over time to make the transition as smooth as possible.
+We’re rolling out Relationship Invoicing (RI for brevity) over time to make the transition as smooth as possible.
 Your existing integration will continue to work without programming changes.
-Over time, however, you will need to adapt to use the new tools we provide in the interface (i.e. view and configure new Invoices instead of old Statements).
-As a benefit, powerful new features such as Invoice Consolidation and Customer Hierarchies will become available.
+Over time, however, you will need to adapt to use the new tools we provide in the interface (i.e. view and configure new invoices instead of old statements).
+As a benefit, powerful new features such as invoice consolidation and customer hierarchies will become available.

-Here is a rough rollout schedule for Relationship Invoicing:
+Here is a rough rollout overview for Relationship Invoicing in the months to come:

-- Late-2018: Becomes the default for new sites, and old sites can be optionally converted
+- RI becomes the default for new sites, and old sites can be optionally converted

-- Later: Relationship Invoicing completely replaces Statements and Classic Invoices in the app (except for the API)
+- RI completely replaces statements and classic invoices in the app (except for the API)